A History of Jewish Vienna:

 About this talk

-What do you think of when you think of Vienna?
-Perhaps it is cafe culture and the waltz, or writers such as Stefan Zweig.
-It might also be the tragic history of the Jewish population of the city in the Shoah.
-But there is so much more to the history of Jews in Vienna.
+What comes to mind when you think of Vienna?
+Perhaps it's the café culture, the waltz, or writers like Stefan Zweig.
+It may also be the tragic history of the city's Jewish population during the Holocaust.
+But there is so much more to the story of Jews in Vienna.

-In this talk, we will time travel from the city's founding by the ancient Romans, through the medieval period—a time of alternating persecution, expulsion, and periods of stability and religious significance—into more modern eras, such as the Enlightenment, during which Jews played a significant role.
+In this talk, we will travel through time, starting with the city's founding by the ancient Romans, moving through the medieval period—a time of alternating persecution, expulsion, and periods of stability and religious significance—and into the more modern eras, such as the Enlightenment, during which Jews played a significant role.

-We will continue into the 19th and 20th centuries, when the Jewish population swelled with immigrants from other parts of the Austrian Empire.
-These newcomers sought opportunities and escape from persecution, and a strong Jewish middle class arose, becoming an integral part of the city's political and cultural life.
-Nearly destroyed during the Holocaust, we conclude with present-day Vienna, where a smaller but vibrant Jewish community is thriving once again.
+We will then explore the 19th and 20th centuries, when the Jewish population swelled with immigrants from other parts of the Austrian Empire.
+These newcomers sought both opportunity and escape from persecution, and a strong Jewish middle class emerged, becoming an integral part of the city's political and cultural life.
+Nearly destroyed during the Holocaust, we will conclude with present-day Vienna, where a smaller yet vibrant Jewish community is once again thriving.

 About Michael